Patient information during COVID-19

 - washing facilities

 We introduce the nursing team and fellow residents and a registered nurse is assigned to you.
 They regularly discuss your needs for care and preferences with you and those people you want us to share information with.
 Health Care Assistants support the nurses in providing the care prescribed for you.

-We have a GP service with identified doctors who visit on Monday, Wednesday and Fridays.
+We have 2 in-house doctors who oversee the medical care of residents from Monday to Friday, 9am to 5pm.
 Our nursing staff are able to access urgent and emergency medical services 24 hours a day.

 It's important to us that we understand your likes, dislikes and preferences.
 We may ask you and your family some questions to help us get to know you better.
 We use the ‘This is me’ document, which provides an easy and practical way of recording details of:

 - events that are or have been important to you

 - people and places from your life